Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/implementing-webmentions-on-a-11ty-blog.md

 async function fetchWebmentions(since, perPage = 10000) {
   if (!domain) {
-    // If we dont have a domain name, abort console.warn(
+    // If we don't have a domain name, abort console.warn(
       '>>> unable to fetch webmentions: no domain name specified in site.json' );